-Resolved premises (RP) An infected premises, dangerous contact premises or dangerous contact processing facility that has completed the required control measures, and is subject to the procedures and restrictions appropriate to the area in which it is located.
-Restricted area (RA) A relatively small legally declared area around infected premises and dangerous contact premises that is subject to disease controls, including intense surveillance and movement controls.
-Risk enterprise A defined livestock or related enterprise that is potentially a major source of infection for many other premises.
-Includes intensive piggeries, feedlots, abattoirs, knackeries, saleyards, calf scales, milk factories, tanneries, skin sheds, game meat establishments, cold stores, artificial insemination centres, veterinary laboratories and hospitals, road and rail freight depots, showgrounds, field days, weighbridges and garbage depots.
-Sensitivity The proportion of truly positive units that are correctly identified as positive by a test.
-See also Specificity Sentinel animal Animal of known health status that is monitored to detect the presence of a specific disease agent.
+Term Definition Sentinel animal Animal of known health status that is monitored to detect the presence of a specific disease agent.
+Sentinels on site (SN) A qualifier that may be applied to infected premises to indicate that sentinel animals are present on the premises as part of response activities.
 Seroconversion The appearance in the blood serum of antibodies (as determined by a serology test) following vaccination or natural exposure to a disease agent.
 Serosurveillance Surveillance of an animal population by testing serum samples for the presence of antibodies to disease agents.
 Serotype A subgroup of microorganisms identified by the antigens carried (as determined by a serology test).
 Serum neutralisation test A serological test to detect and measure the presence of antibody in a sample.
 Antibody in serum is serially diluted to detect the highest dilution that neutralises a standard amount of antigen.
 The neutralising antibody titre is given as the reciprocal of this dilution.
 Slaughter The humane killing of an animal for meat for human consumption.
 Special permit A legal document that describes the requirements for movement of an animal (or group of animals), commodity or thing, for which the person moving the animal(s), commodity or thing must obtain prior written permission from the relevant government veterinarian or inspector.
 A printed version of the permit must accompany the movement.
 The permit may impose preconditions and/or restrictions on movements.
 See also General permit Specificity The proportion of truly negative units that are correctly identified as negative by a test.
 See also Sensitivity Stamping out The strategy of eliminating infection from premises through the destruction of animals in accordance with the particular AUSVETPLAN manual, and in a manner that permits appropriate disposal of carcasses and decontamination of the site.
-State coordination centre The emergency operations centre that directs the disease control operations to be undertaken in a state or territory.
+State coordination centre (SCC) The emergency operations centre that directs the disease control operations to be undertaken in that state or territory.
 Surveillance A systematic program of investigation designed to establish the presence, extent or absence of a disease, or of infection or contamination with the causative organism.
 It includes the examination of animals for clinical signs, antibodies or the causative organism.
 Susceptible animals Animals that can be infected with a particular disease.
-Suspect animal An animal that may have been exposed to an emergency disease such that its quarantine and intensive surveillance, but not preemptive slaughter, is warranted. or An animal not known to have been exposed to a disease agent but showing clinical signs requiring differential diagnosis.
-Suspect premises (SP) Temporary classification of a premises that contains a susceptible animal(s) not known to have been exposed to the disease agent but showing clinical signs similar to the case definition, and that therefore requires investigation(s).
+Surveillance area A geographically defined area in which animals are subject to intensive surveillance for the purposes of early detection of, or proof of freedom from, EADs, It may or may not be legally declared, and may be used for disease control purposes in some jurisdictions.